 Remember to Save on Attraction Admission

-Remember, some of these great attraction options are included on the Go Boston Card, where you can save up to 55% on combined admission vs paying at the gate.
+Remember, some of these great attraction options are included on the Go Boston pass, where you can save up to 55% on combined admission vs paying at the gate.

-Please note, the Labor Day weekend events taking place at some of these attractions may be separately ticketed and not included with the Go Boston Card.
+Please note, the Labor Day weekend events taking place at some of these attractions may be separately ticketed and not included with the Go Boston pass.

-We hope you consider visiting some of these attractions to help round out your summer vacation in style.
+We hope you consider visiting some of these attractions to help round out your summer vacation in Boston in style.